jeyoonee/jeyoonee/README.md

 ### Hi there 👋 I'm Jeyoon, a passionate frontend engineer.
 <br>
-I’m currently looking for remote opportunities where I can contribute to user-focused, scalable web applications.
-With a growth-driven mindset and a strong foundation in modern frontend technologies, I’m eager to collaborate with teams that value clean code, thoughtful UX, and continuous improvement.
+I’m currently looking for remote opportunities where I can contribute to user-focused, scalable web applications. <br>
+With a growth-driven mindset and a strong foundation in modern frontend technologies, <br>
+I’m eager to collaborate with teams that value clean code, thoughtful UX, and continuous improvement.<br>
 If you’re looking for a frontend developer who cares deeply about product quality and user experience, I’d love to connect!
 <br>
 <br>